I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 The kid came out from behind the register, moving his hips around the displays, like a dance.
 He stood next to his father and said quietly, “Don’t yell at my father.
 Don’t yell at me.
 We don’t have what you need.
 You need to leave.”
 They spoke a few more words I didn’t understand.
 The father looked at him, then at me.
 His face was expressionless, but he dropped his gaze to my hands.
 Which I realized were uncovered and extremely red.

-I felt my phone and looked down at it.
 I remembered the video.
 Lady.
 We fell in love with her the minute we saw her.
 Last spring, we were driving west of the city trying to find a trail to hike.
 Illinois horse country.
 We drove past a farm with a sign: “Bassett Hound puppy for sale.”
 I don’t like dogs, not in apartments.
 Steve grew up with them and had always wanted one, but I had said no. Then, on a whim, he turned into the driveway, and the litter was right there, fenced in on the front porch.
 Scrambling and barking.
 Their mom was outside watching them, her swollen teats dangling on the ground.
 Tired but watchful.
 The family that owned the farm had found homes for all but one, did we want her?
-I thought it was weird that they hadn’t advertised on the Internet, but she shrugged and said, “why bother—signs work too.”
-She had some belief in the goodness of strangers.
+I thought it was weird that they hadn’t advertised online, but she shrugged and said, “why bother—signs work too.”
+Some rare belief in the goodness of strangers.

 Lady was right in front, strong, powerful.
 She moved towards us, and her little tail looked like it would wag her entire body if she didn’t hold on.
 It wasn’t the kind of dog Steve imagined owning.
 He had always wanted a more athletic dog, like he grew up with on his family’s small ranch.
 But she’d do, he said.
 She’ll do.
 We bought her, and Steve named her Lady Bird.
 She wasn’t weaned, so we promised to return in a few weeks.